What Is The Procrastination Bulldozer Method For Time Management?

 According to this theory, procrastination may result from a conflict between desired goals and actual behaviors.
 In other words, when some individuals procrastinate, they may experience cognitive dissonance between their intention to complete a task and their avoidance of taking action.

 An excellent example of this type of procrastination was outlined in a 2023 article published in Frontiers of Psychology, addressing the paradox of why some individuals procrastinate going to bed even though they know they should.
-The scientists determined that procrastination results when an individual’s need for leisure time (essential to well-being) conflicts with their need for sleep to maintain good health.
-When people engage in leisure activities late at night when it would usually be time for bed, it can trigger cognitive dissonance when what one wants to do (engage in leisure activities) and what one “should” do (get a good night’s sleep) are conflicting.
+The scientists determined that this type of procrastination results when an individual’s need for leisure time (essential to well-being) conflicts with their need for sleep to maintain good health.
+When people engage in leisure activities late at night instead of going to sleep, it can lead to cognitive dissonance between what one wants to do (engage in leisure activities) and what one “should” do (get a good night’s sleep).

 Some researchers propose that procrastination may become a habitual response to task aversion.
 According to this theory, repeated instances of procrastination over time can reinforce the behavior and make it more challenging to break the habit.